apache/pekko-http/docs/src/main/paradox/common/timeouts.md

 This timeout configures a maximum amount of time, while the connection can be kept open.
 This is useful, when you reach the server through a load balancer and client reconnecting helps the process of rebalancing between service instances.

-It can be configured using the `akka.http.host-connection-pool.max-connection-lifetime` setting.
+It can be configured using the `pekko.http.host-connection-pool.max-connection-lifetime` setting.

 ### Pool Idle timeout

-A connection pool to a target host will be shut down after the timeout given as `akka.http.host-connection-pool.idle-timeout`.
+A connection pool to a target host will be shut down after the timeout given as `pekko.http.host-connection-pool.idle-timeout`.
 This frees resources like open but idle pool connections and management structures.

 If the application connects to only a limited set of target hosts over its lifetime and resource usage for the pool is of no concern, the